Davinci Miqro Review [4K Video] ~12:54

 The complete Davinci vaporizer line up is the OG Davinci (March 2012), the Davinci Ascent (August 2013), the Davinci IQ (October 2016) and the reason you’re here, the Davinci Miqro (July 2018!).
-The OG Davinci is still for sale to this day on their website.
+The OG Davinci is still for sale to this day on its website.

 While I wasn’t the biggest fan of the Ascent, I feel like Davinci really stepped up their game with the IQ and I’m a big fan of the Miqro.
-With the Micro, you get a full temp spectrum + smart paths, replaceable battery system, and the new pearl design actually works well to shrink chamber size for those single person sessions.
+With the Micro, you get a full temp spectrum + smart paths, replaceable battery system, and the new pearl design actually works well to shrink chamber size for those single-person sessions.

 The Miqro is easier to clean and maintain compared to the IQ.
 The new design allows for easy cleaning of all pieces and the pick tool is clutch for cleaning out the chamber after sessions.

-The Miqro is definitely the smallest battery powered portable vaporizer I have reviewed to date.
+The Miqro is definitely the smallest battery-powered portable vaporizer I have reviewed to date.
 I’m blown away by the size, design and overall functionality.

 Although I really like this unit, I do have a few minor gripes.
 The first being the outer shell gets hot like IQ.
 The manual does state that the “Explorers Collection” should include a glove but I didn’t get one with my package.
 Second, the battery is a small 18350, so overall life is only a bit above 30 minutes which means you’re only getting about six, five-minute sessions per battery.
-You do get two batteries for 60 minutes total.
+You do get two batteries for 60 minutes in total.

 In short, the Miqro is perfect for someone vaping alone or in a group, needs portability/discretion and doesn’t need the most battery life.